 GOOD NEWS — SBA loan volume is up 18 percent over the same period last year (again, the second biggest year for SBA lending ever).
 It’s clear that demand from small business owners for these loans remains strong, and SBA lenders like Mercantile Capital Corporation are filling the void left by ordinary banks and other lenders.

 BAD NEWS —Don’t expect this record-setting trend to continue through 2013.
-All-told, I think we’ll see 504 loan volume drop 25–30 percent by the end of this fiscal year.
+All-told, we think we’ll see 504 loan volume drop 25–30 percent by the end of this fiscal year.
 One of the primary reasons for this is the expiration of the 504 refinance program last September…one of the biggest blunders made by our elected officials in recent history (in my opinion).

 This program was a public-private partnership, NOT a government subsidized program, and it helped many small business owners lower their commercial property expenses and create wealth for themselves without requiring any taxpayer dollars to do so.
 Out of the $15 billion authorized for the program, a mere $2.5 billion was put to use (much of it in the waning days early last fall).
-There has been some talk of reinstating the program, but I don’t hold much hope that we’ll see it happen.
+There has been some talk of reinstating the program, but we don’t hold much hope that we’ll see it happen.

-Despite this, I believe that Mercantile and other smart lenders will be able to help many small business owners get the commercial property financing they need, and 2013 will be a good year.
+Despite this, we believe that Mercantile and other smart lenders will be able to help many small business owners get the commercial property financing they need, and 2013 will be a good year.
 Just don’t look for the record numbers we’ve seen in recent years.

 Thanks for reading, commenting, and sharing!